Scott Bradlee: Postmodern Jukebox

 Bradlee's most notable work to date has been with the collective he created - Postmodern Jukebox.
 He posts weekly covers of recent pop songs with jazz or other genre variations.
-As of June 2020, the Postmodern Jukebox YouTube channel has over 4.8 million subscribers and has surpassed 1.45 billion views.
-In May 2021, it has 5.24 million subscribers.
+As of May 2023, the Postmodern Jukebox YouTube channel has over 5.95 million subscribers and has surpassed 1.9 billion views.

 Each week, Postmodern Jukebox puts out a new video on YouTube, most of which are filmed casually in Bradlee's living room.
 The band has covered songs by artists ranging from Lady Gaga and The Strokes to Katy Perry and the White Stripes.
 Since their beginnings as a small group of friends making music in a basement in Queens, New York, Postmodern Jukebox has gone on to feature 70 different performers and tour six continents.